mcnole25/mcnole25.github.io/README.md

 # Introduction
 Welcome to my website!
 I'll add pages whenever I feel like it.
 All pages are lightweight with some Javascript.
 I apologize about the light theme, other pages have a dark theme.
 This website was created on 8 January 2024.

+I've been getting reports about certain pages only supporting 1080p sizes.
+That's because of the way I write the CSS.
+I'll be rewriting some CSS, so don't worry.

 # Pages

 [01.
 Height Converter](https://mcnole25.github.io/height-converter.html)